nsapsead/mabs/public/blog/1on1coaching.md

 Running a martial arts school is one of the most rewarding things you can do, but it can also be one of the most challenging.

 You're not just teaching techniques.
-You're managing timetables, refining programs, running events, upgrading systems and juggling business operations — all while trying to grow your student base and stay inspired.
+You're managing timetables, refining programs, running events, upgrading systems and juggling business operations.
+All while trying to grow your student base and stay inspired.

-It's a lot.
+**It's a lot.**

 But what if you could sit down, face to face with someone who has already done what you're trying to do, and get a roadmap tailored specifically to your school, your goals and your next big idea?